 Child & Family Life Specialist SIBSPlace

-Kerri L. Wagner is the Child & Family Life Specialist for SIBSPlace/South Nassau Communities Hospital.
+Kerri L. Wagner is the Child & Family Life Specialist for SIBSPlace/Mount Sinai South Nassau.
 She received her BA in Early Childhood, Elementary and Art Education, SUNY College at Cortland, 1979 and her Master of Arts, Creative Arts Therapies, Hofstra University, 1982.
 Her diversified background in art therapy and Child Life prepared her for her position as art therapist at SIBS.
 Since 2008 she has helped create and facilitate therapeutic art directives for children and adolescents who have a sibling or parent with a life threatening illness.
 In addition she co-facilitates SIBS bereavement support groups and provides Child & Family Life services throughout many departments in the hospital.